john-yuan/resolve-cli-args/README.md

 }
 ```

-> If the option do not have any values, the value of this option will be set to an empty array.
+**If an option does not have any values, its value will be set to an empty array.**

 ## Examples